-• The Bridge Program for Underrepresented Students Act (110 ILCS 170), provides a framework for public universities to receive state appropriations to support bridge programs.
-This act needs additional state funding behind it to be fully effective.18 his can be done by:
+The Bridge Program for Underrepresented Students Act (110 ILCS 170), provides a framework for public universities to receive state appropriations to support bridge programs.
+This act needs additional state funding behind it to be fully effective.

-Chicago State University's Rise Academy program provides a full tuition scholarship, a concentrated summer academy for incoming students and ongoing academic support through individualized advising, academic skills workshops each semester, and a cohort community that helps them feel at home on campus.19
+Chicago State University's Rise Academy program provides a full tuition scholarship, a concentrated summer academy for incoming students and ongoing academic support through individualized advising, academic skills workshops each semester, and a cohort community that helps them feel at home on campus.